simdjson/simdjson/doc/ondemand.md

 remain alive (in scope) while you are using it.
 Further, a `parser` may have at most one document open at a time, since it holds allocated memory used for the parsing.

 During the `iterate` call, the original JSON text is never modified--only read.
-After you're done with the document, the source (whether file or string) can be safely discarded.
+After you are done with the document, the source (whether file or string) can be safely discarded.

 For best performance, a `parser` instance should be reused over several files: otherwise you will